sosercodes/spring-postgres-jpa-onetomany/README.md

     ```
 - **Owning Side**: _It’s a good practice to mark the many-to-one side as the owning side (JPA specification under section 2.9)_
     In this example `Book` should be the owning side and `Author` the inverse side.

+    >"The Owning side in the relationship will hold the foreign key in the database" - _Spring Framework Guru - Spring Framework 5 Beginner to Guru Chapter 8_

     But how can we achieve this?